Margaret Beaufort, Countess of Devon: Origins

+Margaret Beaufort was the second and youngest daughter of John Beaufort, 1st Earl of Somerset and Margaret Holland, the daughter of Thomas Holland, 2nd Earl of Kent by his wife Alice Fitzalan.

 Marriage and children

 At some time after 1421 Margaret married Thomas Courtenay, 13th Earl of Devon (1414–1458), for whom she bore three sons and five daughters.
 Her sons were all killed or executed during the Wars of the Roses due to their strong adherence to the Lancastrian cause, and left no children, and thus the senior line of the Courtenays was extinguished.
 Margaret's children included the following: